 You'll also want to visit the Hawaii State Capitol, the Kamehameha I Statue, Kawaiaha'o Church (the first Christian church in Hawaii), the Mission Houses Museum, and the Old Federal Building.

 The walk and many sites are free.
-Both 'Iolani Palace ($14.75 for audio tour and $21.75 for guided tour) and the Mission Houses Museum ($10) charge for guided tours of their interiors.
+Both 'Iolani Palace and the Mission Houses Museum charge for guided tours of their interiors.

 Diamond Head looms large over the Waikiki.
 Actually named Le'ahi by Hawaiians, it received its more well-known name in the late 1700s when British seamen saw calcite crystals sparkling in the sunshine and thought they had found diamonds.